vespperhq/vespper/README.md

 ## Overview 💫

-Merlinn is an AI-powered on-call engineer.
+Vespper is an AI-powered on-call engineer.
 It can automatically jump into incidents & alerts with you, and provide you useful & contextual insights and RCA in real time.

 ## Why ❓

 Most people don't like to do on-call shifts.
 It requires engineers to be swift and solve problems quickly.
 Moreover, it takes time to reach to the root cause of the problem.
-That's why we developed Merlinn.
+That's why we developed Vespper.
 We believe Gen AI can help on-call developers solve issues faster.

 ## Table of Contents